CallMeMSL/PremiuMagnet/README.md

 # PremiuMagnet

-This App directly redirects Magnetliks to your Premiumize.me account
+This App redirects Magnet links into your Premiumize.me cloud